rad-jan/qubes-config/salt/cloud/README.md

 Setup a devops qube named "cloud", dedicated to contributing to Cloud and kubernetes operations.
 As there is a very broad set of repositories, only common packages will be installed.
-The qube has no netvm but can reach remote servers if the policy allows.

 ## Installation